yourjelly/odoo/addons/wowl/doc/services/rpc.md

 - if a component is destroyed when a rpc is completed, which is a normal situation in an application, then the promise is simply left pending, to prevent any followup code to execute.

-## Notes

-- If an rpc fails, then an event `RPC_ERROR` will be triggered on the main bus.

-- user context is automatically added to every query.
-If the query defines explicitely a context, the user context will be expanded with the query context.

-- if a query is initiated by a component, the `rpc` service will check if the component is destroyed when the query is completed.
-In that case, it will leave the query pending, so no additional code is executed.